Congress: Don't Stop EPA's Toxic Sludge Health Risks Assessment!

 Burned is the true story of how the spouse of a firefighter revealed their significant exposure to forever chemicals.

 The heroic people whose stories are told in these films deserve our support.
+Congress should ban PFAS pollution.
+The least it can do is let the EPA continue its PFAS human health risks assessment.

 Personal Information